On this page

 SMS Factors Administration lifecycle operations

-What Changed: The SMS Factor can no longer be activated or deactivated using the Factors Administrator API (/api/v1/org/factors).
+What Changed: The SMS Factor can no longer be activated or deactivated using the Factors API (/api/v1/org/factors).

 Further Information: Factors Administration API